dataforseo/TypeScriptClient/docs/interfaces/IGoogleImageRelatedSearchesSerpElementItem.md

 > `optional` **items**: `string`[]

-elements of search results found in SERP
+items of the element

 #### Defined in

-main.ts:47876
+main.ts:51037

 ***